ApolloZhu/ApolloZhu.github.io/source/_posts/wwdc18-scholarships-info.md

 ## More About Playground

 No matter what, you should read the [Markup Formatting Reference](https://developer.apple.com/library/content/documentation/Xcode/Reference/xcode_markup_formatting_ref/).
-Your Playground will look a lot better with this!
+Your Playground will look a lot better with this in conjunction with `CustomPlaygroundQuickLookable`/`CustomPlaygroundDisplayConvertible`.

 ### Mac, Xcode, and Playground